Why The Consulting Billable Hours Model Does Not Work For Consulting Firms

-We talk about the billable hours model as if it is evil, but for the wrong reasons.
-We insult the accounting firms for using billable hours model purely because we assume that if the accounting firms are using it than it can’t be good, or if lawyers are using it than it can’t be good.
+This is worth discussing because most consultants are quick to conclude that this model is poor without providing a convincing reason.
+We insult accounting firms for using the hourly rates model purely because we assume that if accounting firms are using it, it can’t be good, or if lawyers are using it, it can’t be good.

 On the contrary, the billable hours model works well for these two professions.

-In other words, great work is significantly less subjective because the work of the legal and accounting firm is publicly available and a body with known criteria for success evaluates the work.
+In other words, great work is significantly less subjective because the work of the legal and accounting firm is publicly available, and a body with known criteria for success evaluates the work.
 You may very well disagree with the rules of the accounting bodies, but you know what they are.

 Firstly, they know what good looks like.